afriedrichsen/iam-a-messenger/README.md

 The following application is a mock up of a customer notification system.

+The application is divided into 3 objects:

+* Guests
+* Companies (hotels/locations etc.)
+* Message templates

 For testing purposes, the customer "notifications" are simple alert output or JSON output (if using the REST service).

+The following files/code are of particular interest:

+* ``app/server/utils/timeGreeting.js`` - JavaScript function that creates a personalized greeting based on the time of day (uses Moment.js).

+* ``app/server/controllers/message.controller.js`` - The Express.js controller file that contains the logic for sending the customer notification.

 ## Features
 * ExpressJS REST API